Adolfo Alix Jr.: Career

-Alix's first film, Donsol was a finalist in the 2006 Cinemalaya Independent Film Festival where it won Best Actress and Best Cinematography honors.
+Alix's first film, Donsol was a finalist in the 2006 Cinemalaya film festival where it won Best Actress and Best Cinematography honors.
 The film was screened in several international film festivals abroad and garnered Special Jury prizes in the Asian Marine Film Festival in Japan and in the Fort Lauderdale International Film Festival in the U.S.A.
 It was also the Philippines' official submission to the Academy Awards® (OSCARS) Best Foreign Language Film category.

-Since his debut as a director, he has become one of the promising young Filipino filmmakers with his other films screened at various international film festivals.
+Since his debut as a director, his subsequent films have been screened at various international film festivals.

 Kadin (2006), Alix's second feature, premiered in the Ici et ailleurs section of the 60th Locarno International Film Festival in Switzerland and competed in the 27th Festival International du Film d' Amiens in France.
 His third film, Tambolista (2007) was featured in the Sturm und Drang (Cinema of the Future) section of the 37th Rotterdam International Film Festival.
 Adela (2008), his feature starring veteran actress Anita Linda, was screened at Toronto, Pusan and Rotterdam International Film Festivals and was part of the Contempor Asian series of the Museum of Modern Art in New York.
 It also won in all the categories of the Young Critics' Circle Awards 2009 including Best Picture and Best Performer.

 Manila (2009), starring and produced by Piolo Pascual and co-directed with Raya Martin, was selected in the Out-of-Competition (Special Screenings) section of the 62nd Festival de Cannes.

 Aurora (2009), about a social worker kidnapped in the Southern Philippines, received post-production support from the Hubert Bals Fund of the International Film Festival Rotterdam.
 Chassis (2010), dealing with the lives of people illegally living under the chassis of container vans, competed in Mar 25 del Plata International Film Festival after its screenings in Pusan, Rotterdam, Goteborg, Warsaw and Vancouver.